Wednesday 24th April 3:30pm - 8:00pm

 For kids aged between 4-10 years old.

-This workshop will require you to book your spot so you don’t miss out.
+This workshop will require you to book your spot (external link) so you don’t miss out.

 Once the lanterns are made, the children and their lanterns will form a lantern parade to showcase their efforts.